hiddenSymmetries/booz_xform/docs/source/index.rst

 in `Stellopt <https://github.com/PrincetonUniversity/STELLOPT/tree/develop/BOOZ_XFORM>`_.
 However the package here is written in C++, with python bindings.
-The package here is also written so as to allow input from equilibrium codes other than VMEC, and it includes functions for plotting output.
+The package here is also written so as to allow input from equilibrium codes other than VMEC, it is parallelized using OpenMP, and it includes functions for plotting output.
 It is also equipped with unit and regression tests and continuous integration.

 .. toctree::